Skip to main content

 Neurodegenerative disease

-In one study using a 500mg-2g daily dose of resveratrol in patients with dementia, levels of a peptide associated with Alzheimer’s disease and other neurodegenerative disorders declined.
+In one study using a 500mg-2,000mg daily dose of resveratrol in patients with dementia, levels of a peptide associated with Alzheimer’s disease and other neurodegenerative disorders declined.
 Animal studies have also provided promising results, with one mouse model showing improvements in long-term memory from resveratrol treatment.

 Sarcopenia

-Studies looking at resveratrol’s potential to treat sarcopenia (a progressive age-related muscle loss) have been positive, though these have also mostly been animal studies.
+Studies looking at resveratrol’s potential to treat sarcopenia (progressive age-related muscle loss) have been positive, though these have also mostly been animal studies.
 One study found that resveratrol worked about as well as caloric restriction in helping stave off muscle loss.
 Another found it to be about as effective as regular exercise.

-While one high-dose study showed an increase in certain biomarkers associated with CVD, red wine, which is rich in resveratrol, has long been linked to reduced cardiovascular issues.
+Although one high-dose study showed an increase in certain biomarkers associated with cardiovascular disease, red wine, which is rich in resveratrol, has long been linked to reduced cardiovascular issues.
 Animal studies have shown resveratrol to offer cardiovascular benefits, including in mice with induced cardiotoxicity.

 Who can benefit from resveratrol supplements?